 What does it mean when the Chevy ABS light stays on?

-Common symptoms that you notice when there is a problem with the ABS on a Chevrolet.
+You notice common symptoms when there is a problem with the ABS on a Chevrolet.

 - ABS light stays on